dexterlabora/excap-clientjs/README.md

 Meraki provides two splash page modes, **click-through** and **sign-on**.
 This application will use the click-through method.

-Just host these files in the public directory on any web server such as Apache or Firebase Hosting, configure your Meraki SSID to use your server and that's it!
+To get started just host these files in the public directory on any web server such as Apache or Firebase Hosting and configure your Meraki SSID to use your server.

+Since this is just a starter application.
+It will authenticate the user on the wirless network but you might still need to "do something" with the submitted form data.
+This demo simply opens an alert box with the user's name and email address.
+In reality, you would modify the JavaScript code to save the form data to a database or send a message to an administrator.

 ## Installation
 * Host the public directory files on a static webserver such as Apache, GitHub or Firebase, or use the included NodeJS express server.